xlasne/Quantwm/README.md

 }
 ```

-- Your Model shall have a root class, containing all the monitored properties.
+- Your Model shall have a Root class, containing all the monitored properties / node in a tree.
 This root class shall have the additional QWRoot_S protocol (for model generation), and be a class, not a struct.

 ```swift